coq/ceps/text/000-packaging-coq-native.md

 The proposal is three-fold:

-1. Update the `coq` packaging in `opam-repository` so that Coq's standard library is compiled with `-native-compiler no` by default, unless an additional meta-package `coq-native` has been installed by the user.
+* **item 1.** Update the `coq` packaging in `opam-repository` so that Coq's standard library is compiled with `-native-compiler no` by default, unless an additional meta-package `coq-native` has been installed by the user.
-2. Change the default `coqc` option to `-native-compiler on` instead of `-native-compiler ondemand`.
+* **item 2.** Extend the `./configure -native-compiler` options:
+    * option `./configure -native-compiler yes` now impacts the default value of option `coqc -native-compiler` (in order to precompile both stdlib and third-party libraries with `-native-compiler yes`);
+	* option `-native-compiler ondemand` (which becomes the default when compiling coq manually) preserves the previous default behavior (modulo the stdlib that is not precompiled anymore).
-3. Optionally: to enhance `native_compute` support with old versions of Coq (the releases of Coq before the item 2. above is implemented), update the `opam` packacking of the considered libraries.
+* **item 3.** Optionally: to enhance `native_compute` support with old versions of Coq (the releases of Coq before 8.13 where item 2 is implemented), update the `opam` packacking of the considered libraries.

 ## Regarding item 1: